 GeneCards Summary for ASCL1 Gene

 ASCL1 (Achaete-Scute Family BHLH Transcription Factor 1) is a Protein Coding gene.
 Diseases associated with ASCL1 include Central Hypoventilation Syndrome, Congenital and Differentiating Neuroblastoma.
-Among its related pathways are Embryonic and Induced Pluripotent Stem Cell Differentiation Pathways and Lineage-specific Markers and SIDS Susceptibility Pathways.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
-An important paralog of this gene is ASCL4.
+Among its related pathways are Neural Crest Differentiation and Neural Stem Cell Differentiation Pathways and Lineage-specific Markers.
+Gene Ontology (GO) annotations related to this gene include DNA binding transcription factor activity and sequence-specific DNA binding.
+An important paralog of this gene is ASCL2.

 UniProtKB/Swiss-Prot for ASCL1 Gene

 Transcription factor that plays a key role in neuronal differentiation: acts as a pioneer transcription factor, accessing closed chromatin to allow other factors to bind and activate neural pathways.
-Directly binds the E box (5-CANNTG-3) on promoters and promotes transcription of neuronal genes.
+Directly binds the E box motif (5-CANNTG-3) on promoters and promotes transcription of neuronal genes.
 The combination of three transcription factors, ASCL1, POU3F2/BRN2 and MYT1L, is sufficient to reprogram fibroblasts and other somatic cells into induced neuronal (iN) cells in vitro.
 Plays a role at early stages of development of specific neural lineages in most regions of the CNS, and of several lineages in the PNS.
+Essential for the generation of olfactory and autonomic neurons.
 Acts synergistically with FOXN4 to specify the identity of V2b neurons rather than V2a from bipotential p2 progenitors during spinal cord neurogenesis, probably through DLL4-NOTCH signaling activation.
-Essential for the generation of olfactory and autonomic neurons (By similarity).